Blendify/blender-manual/trunk/blender_docs/manual/editors/text_editor.rst

 which add some useful writing tools, like a class/function/variable browser, completion...
 You can access them through the :menuselection:`Text --> Text Plugins` menu entry.

-.. tip:: Usages for the Text window
+.. tip:: Usages for the Text editor

-   The text window is handy also when you want to share your blend-files with others.
+   The text editor is handy also when you want to share your blend-files with others.
-   A *Text* window can be used to write in a ``README`` text explaining the contents of your blend-file.
+   A *Text* editor can be used to write in a ``README`` text explaining the contents of your blend-file.
    Be sure to keep it visible when saving!